The world’s first pop-up, plug-and-play theatre.

 Roundabout took us four years of inventing, designing, head-scratching, fundraising, sanity-checking, coercing and testing to get from initial idea to launch in 2014.

 Roundabout was designed by Lucy Osborne and Emma Chapman in collaboration with Charcoalblue and Howard Eaton.
 It was built and developed by Factory Settings.

 We’re always looking for venues and producers to help us pop-up Roundabout across the UK.
-If you’re interested in bringing Roundabout to your town and working with us to create a unique, exciting, local programme of work then please get in touch by contacting Matt, our lead Producer on Roundabout.
+If you’re interested in bringing Roundabout to your town and working with us to create a unique, exciting, local programme of work then please get in touch by contacting Lauren, our lead Producer on Roundabout.